antvis/G6/docs/manual/middle/elements/shape-keyshape.en.md

 ### Bounding Box

-KeyShape is used for **defining the Bounding Box —— bbox（x, y, width, height)** of the node to do some transformations and calculate the link points.
+KeyShape is used for **defining the Bounding Box —— bbox（x, y, width, height)** of the node / combo to do some transformations and calculate the link points.
 Different keyShape will lead to different result link points.

 ### Example